mmore500/frontiers-2021/review/reviewer-2-evaluation.md

 > 84-87: Why/how are these case studies chosen?
 > Are these e.g. the "best-cases", do these cases examplify the breadth of possible evolutionary outcomes?

+Each case study strain was chosen by screening the entire set of replicate evolutionary runs for signs of the trait under investigation and then manually the most promising strain(s) for further investigation.
+Case studies presented therefore represent an anecdotal sampling, rather than an exhaustive summary, with respect to each trait of interest.

+We have clarified this in the manuscript.

 ```diff
 --- a/tex/body/introduction.tex
 +++ b/tex/body/introduction.tex